seagle0128/grip-mode/README.md

 ;; Preview hostname
 (setq grip-preview-host "localhost")

+;; Sleep seconds to ensure the server starts
+(setq grip-sleep-time 2)
 ```

 If you don't set them you may have limitation to access Github APIs.
 Please